4rlm/crm_formatter/README.md

 gem install crm_formatter --pre
 ```
 ## Usage
-Using CRM Formatter in your app is very simple, and could be accessed from your app's concerns, , helpers, lib, models, or services, but depends on the scope, location, and size of your application and server.
+Using CRM Wrap in your app is very simple, and could be accessed from your app's concerns, , helpers, lib, models, or services, but depends on the scope, location, and size of your application and server.
 For simple form submission validations the model callback is typically ideal.
 For database normalizing tasks the concerns, helpers, or lib is typically ideal.
 For long running processes like web scraping or high volume APIs calls, like Google Linkedin, or Twitter  the lib or services might be ideal (asynchronous multithreaded even better)

 ### Class Names
 CrmFormatter contains three classes, which can be accessed like below with local or instance variables; you can name them anything you like.